openflighthpc/flight-action-api/docs/routes.md

 ### List

 Returns a list of static groups.
-This will always be an empty array in exploding mode.
+NOTE: This is currently always be an empty array.
-*TBA*: Returns a list of statically configured groups in upstream mode.

 ```
 GET /groups